GitLab Container Registry

 8. Scroll down and select **Generate token**.

-9. From the next screen, copy the token and save it securely.
-You won’t see it again after this step.
-Best practice: Store credentials in a secrets manager and set a reminder to rotate them according to your policy.
+**Best practice:** Store credentials in a secrets manager and set a reminder to rotate them according to your policy.

-Step 2: Connect OX to GitLab [OX]
+### Step 2: Connect OX to GitLab \[OX]

 1. Verify that the [prerequisites ](#prerequisites)are in place.